 and one semester of probability and statistics.
 We recommend that students have

 three semesters of calculus, one semester of linear algebra and a probability and

-- Must submit Official GMAT Score.
-Applicants are expected to have a minimum score
+- Must submit Official GMAT or GRE Score.
+Applicants are expected to have a minimum

-in the 80th percentile (approximately 650) for admission.
+score equal to the 90th percentile for admission.